MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 1. Verify the machine has connectivity to the relevant [Defender for Identity cloud service endpoint(s)](configure-proxy.md#enable-access-to-defender-for-identity-service-urls-in-the-proxy-server).

 1. Extract the installation files from the zip file.
-Installing directly from the zip file will fail.
+Installing directly from the zip file fails.

 1. Run **Azure ATP sensor setup.exe** with elevated privileges (**Run as administrator**) and follow the setup wizard.